Blockchains-Princeton/COS-ECE470-fa2022/Project1/README.md

 For these crates, their github page or homepage may also be helpful.
 Feel free to read them.

 ## Repository management and submission:
-1. This repo provides the codebase for assignments.
-Please fork the current repo. **Change visibility to private.** Note: We are also going to use the same repo, which means you don't need to fork this repo again in the future.
+1. This repo provides the codebase for assignments. ~~Please fork the current repo. **Change visibility to private.** Note: We are also going to use the same repo, which means you don't need to fork this repo again in the future.~~ Please make a new **private** repo, e.g. hebbarashwin/COS-ECE470-fa2022 (Please do not change the name of the repo).
+Import this repository.
 2. You can run tests (by command `cargo test`) provided in the code to check the validity of their implementation.
 However, passing these tests doesn't guarantee getting full grades.
 3. Push to your github repo's **main** branch (Hint: use `gitignore` file to avoid pushing unnecessary files!), and click `Code -> Download ZIP' on github to download a zip file. **Avoid zipping your code on your computer, since the directories or files on your computer may cause error for auto-grading.**
 4. Before submitting your code, you can double check by running the auto-grading script we provide to make sure we can auto-grade your code.
 (Details below.)
 5. Rename it to your netid as `netid.zip`.
-Upload the zip file on compass2g.
+Upload the zip file on canvas.
 Please check your file size and it should not be very large.
 6. TAs will put additional tests (private) to the auto-grader and run them to award marks.

 ## Code provided